jbruggeman/rustracer/README.md

 # rustracer
 Ray tracer written in rust as an excuse to teach myself some rust.
+This is definitely a work in progress as there's some shadows, but no dynamic lighting and the repo needs some heavy reorganization.

 Feel free to borrow anything from this basic implementation.